bnb-chain/BEPs/BEP93.md

 ## 1. Summary

-This BEP introduces a new sync mode named diff sync on the Binance Smart Chain.
+This BEP introduces a new sync mode named diff sync on the BNB Smart Chain.

 ## 2. Abstract